 The utility poles and wires ran along the back property line.
-Yep, you got it – that means the “wire drops” to feed the house hung right over the backyard.
-In fact, right over where the new raised terrace/patio was planned.
+That means the “wire-runs” to feed the house hung right over the backyard — where the new raised terrace/patio was planned.

 In the bottom we placed a layer of sand and then three PVC conduits.
 The largest diameter is for power, and the other two for phone and cable.

 In the case of these major utilities the conduits were resting on top of sand and then eventually covered with sand.
 This does 2 important things:

-This tape would also serve as a “visual marker” if someone were digging, but also, because it is metallic it can be traced electronically.
+This tape would serve as a “visual marker” if someone were digging, but also, because it is metallic it can be traced electronically.